 In the following of the article, when referring to "usual development tools" we refer to standard tools like the following: exposure compensation, highlight recovery, shadow enlightment, contrast/saturation correction, RGB curve correction, noise removal, custom white balance, free angle rotation, saving correction presets (full or partial ones for changing just some corrections), crop.
 We consider these as mandatory tools so we will not cite those features in the review unless something unusual is offered or limited in a specific software.

 Want to jump to the conclusions?
-Click here.
+Go to the conclusions.

 Capture One 11